-A quick Google search or even just a review of BBC news shows the level of threat and the damage cyber-attacks can do.
-If it's not Facebook, it's LinkedIn, if it's not LinkedIn its Google and so on and so on…
+A quick Google search or even just a review of BBC news shows the level of threat and the damage cyber attacks can do.
+If it's not Facebook, it's LinkedIn, if it's not LinkedIn, it's Google and so on and so on…

 New legislation such as the EU's General Data Protection Regulation (GDPR, and its Channel Island equivalents) is in place to ensure all organisations take sufficient measures to protect your personal data.
-Regulation and Technology are improving firms' defences against cybercrime continually but there is only so far technology and good business practice can go to protect clients' personal data.
+Regulation and Technology are improving firms' defences against cyber crime continually but there is only so far technology and good business practice can go to protect clients' personal data.
 Ultimately, the most vulnerable line of defence is always the human element.

 Over the last year or so, there has been a change in tack from cyber criminals; from targeting organisations to going after the clients dealing with these organisations.
-One of the most common practices seen is for cyber criminals to gain access to a (prospective) client's personal email address, either through password cracking, credentials made available through the dark web following an institution data breech, or through users falling victim to a phishing attack.
+One of the most common practices seen is for cyber criminals to gain access to a (prospective) client's personal email address, either through password cracking, credentials made available through the dark web following an institution data breach, or through users falling victim to a phishing attack.
 Through these means, unauthorised persons then have full read/write control of the email account and can send and delete emails and set up forwarding rules.
 Anything you can do, they can do, in your name.

 The perpetrators then monitor the traffic for significant periods of time, analysing patterns and behaviours.
-Once a pattern is identified, the perpetrators strike using a number of techniques, commonly email masking (hiding the actual address the email has come from and replacing it with a legitimate organisations name), or domain spoofing, where the email will for all intents and purposes appear like it has come from a legitimate source.
-This allows the criminals to intercept legitimate communications and replace key details, such as banking instructions…
+Once a pattern is identified, the perpetrators strike using a number of techniques, commonly email masking (hiding the actual address the email has come from and replacing it with a legitimate organisation's name), or domain spoofing, where the email will for all intents and purposes appear like it has come from a legitimate source.
+This allows the criminals to intercept legitimate communications and replace key details, such as banking instructions.

 Individuals are being targeted as they do not have the resource to employ sophisticated cyber security software packages, have access to training programmes, which staff of professional organisations should have in place, or have the good practices enforced on them by legislation that business is subject to.
 So what can you do to protect yourself?

-Here are 10 helpful hints:
+Here are 11 helpful hints:

-3. Avoid reusing passwords: Again easier said than done, but the more unique passwords you have the less likely you are to fall foul on multiple accounts.
+Avoid reusing passwords: Again easier said than done, but the more unique passwords you have the less likely you are to fall foul on multiple accounts.
 Internet banking in particular should be kept unique.
-Do not have the same password for your bank as you do for Facebook or PayPal accounts!
+Do not have the same password for your bank as you do for Facebook or PayPal accounts.

-7. Read the email: This may sound obvious but read the content of the email carefully.
+Read the email: This may sound obvious but read the content of the email carefully.
 If you are dealing with an individual at an organisation you have had prior dealings with, is the communication as you would expect?
 Is the spelling and grammar accurate?
 Most professional organisations take pride in ensuring client communications are as clear as possible.
 Fraudsters may not be so considerate, particularly if English is not their first language.
-This could be a tell tail sign of a spoofed email.
+This could be a tell tale sign of a suspicious email.

-Business working together with their clients can help combat the risk to both the firm and the individual from the ever-growing threat of cyber-crime, and avoid each other becoming another statistic on tomorrow's latest Cyber security news story!
+Business working together with their clients can help combat the risk to both the firm and the individual from the ever-growing threat of cyber crime, and avoid each other becoming another statistic on tomorrow's latest cyber security news story.